payalord/ZMatrix/Config/CompileResources.md

 Borland implementation.
 They do not produce the DLL used by the current solution and are not current build instructions.

-About/Hire assets remain in use and await a separate review.
-Do not remove them just because the VCL implementation is historical.
-See [BUILDING.md](../BUILDING.md) for the current build and distribution commands.
+The About dialog plays the original author's sound only when requested, with one button to play or stop it.
+Keep the HTML, images and WAV referenced by the native resource file even though the VCL implementation is unused.
+See [BUILDING.md](../BUILDING.md) for build and distribution commands.